 An Expected Performance-Based Buydown (EPBB) is like the lump sum.
 You will receive a one-time incentive payment when the system is installed.
 The amount is based on how much energy your system is expected to produce in the future.

 A Performance Based Incentive (PBI), on the other hand, breaks your incentive payment into monthly installments over the course of about five years.
 The amount is based on the actual metered output of your system.

-New York The Residential Solar Sales Tax Exemption exempts eligible residential solar energy systems equipment and services from sales tax.
+The Residential Solar Sales Tax Exemption exempts eligible residential solar energy systems equipment and services from sales tax.
 See also: NY-Sun Incentive and NY State tax credit.
 Installing solar panels in New York has become very popular as of recently.